Directors

 Administrator

-Jenny Fan is the administrative lead for the YNOT Institute and handles all non-directorial matters.
-She holds a PhD and BA from the University of Cambridge.
+Dr Jenny Fan is the administrative lead for the YNOT Institute and handles all non-directorial matters.
+She holds a PhD and BA in Natural Sciences from the University of Cambridge.

 Academic Steering Committee